gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 apiVersion: extensions.gardener.cloud/v1alpha1
 kind: Network
 spec:
+  podCIDR: 2001:db8:1::/48
+  serviceCIDR: 2001:db8:3::/48
   # ...
   ipFamilies:
   - IPv6
-  podCIDRv6: 2001:db8:1::/48
-  serviceCIDRv6: 2001:db8:3::/48
 ```

-Similar to the `Shoot` API, a new `ipFamilies` field is introduced along with IPv6-equivalents of all CIDR fields, i.e.., `Network.spec.{pod,service}CIDRv6`.
+Similar to the `Shoot` API, a new `ipFamilies` field is introduced.
-As with the existing `Network` fields, these fields are filled by gardenlet according to the `Shoot` specification on reconciliations.
+Again, the existing CIDR fields are used to specify the IPv6 CIDRs instead of IPv4 CIDRs, e.g., `Network.spec.{pod,service}CIDR`.

 ### `DNSRecord` API